By Nicole Ng

 Website – I’m currently working on it and planning to use it as a professional outlook into my career, studies, performances and life, connecting with my social media platforms in one.

 There are other social media platforms such as TikTok, if you’d like to engage with younger audience with dank musician memes.
-TwoSet Violin are sure hitting the streaks now.
+TwoSet Violin are definitely hitting their stride with this method!

 Another way you can engage with people about your work is by talking about it.
 It doesn’t have to be all fancy, but rather a casual, interesting outlook into what you do.
 Take it as short snapshot of your profession.
 For instance, I was having a small conversation with a lady at a gym I go to, and she was interested in my work and wanted to keep in touch.